 I saw it more as an expression of Spike's guilt; that he didn't feel himself worthy of someone like Buffy.
 As in, "You love the man I wish I could be, not the man I am."

-Watch that scene in Buffy and then watch it in the second episode of season 5 of Angel.
+Watch that scene in Buffy and then watch it in "Just Rewards".
 On Buffy, from Buffy's point of view, she says "I love you" to which Spike replies "No, you don't."
 On Angel, when the episode flashes back to Spike's point of view, no one mentions love, there is simply a joining of hands and a dewy, mushy, sad look between the two.
 People often remember events very differently, and the show is brilliant in showing Buffy's point of view - a platitude and morsel of pity thrown out in response to a great sacrifice, which is summarily rejected, and Spike's point of view, where Buffy finally gave him what he always wanted - she didn't say she loved him, she showed him she did.
 Much more powerful to such an emotional character.

 In one of the first episodes of the 7th season, "Help", the psychic girl Cassie tells Spike, "Someday she'll tell you."
 That entire episode is full of Fridge Brilliance though.